Scariest mistakes of transactional email

 - Marketing emails get throttled which will slow down transactional emails as well.

-True these are system generated emails that are not sent out by the marketing team.
+So many transactional emails are text heavy.
+They may be system generated emails that are not sent out by the marketing team.
 But transactional emails don’t have to be boring.
 There’s no better time than now to get those cobwebs out of your transactional emails.
 Bring on a new refreshed look.
 Keep them simple.